-Function 6.12 int glbShowChannelRates(FILE stream, int exp, int channel, int smearing, int effi, int bgi) prints the binned channel rates as list with energy and event rate to the file stream (either an open file, or stdout).
-A specific experiment exp and a specific channel channel have to be chosen.
-The function may return the rates before (GLB_PRE) or after (GLB_POST) the energy smearing, as it is specified by smearing.
-In addition, it may contain the pre- and post-smearing efficiencies (set effi to GLB_W_EFF or GLB_WO_EFF), and the pre- and post-smearing backgrounds (set bgi to GLB_W_BG or GLB_WO_BG).
-Note that the post-smearing efficiencies and backgrounds cannot be taken into account if the rates are returned before the energy smearing.
+Function 6.24 int glbShowRuleRates(FILE stream, int exp, int rule, int pos, int effi, int bgi, int coeffi, int signal) prints the binned rule rates as a list with energy and event rate to the file stream (either an open file, or stdout).
+A specific experiment exp and a specific rule rule have to be chosen, as well as the signal or background rate signal (either GLB_SIG or GLB_BG).
+The position pos refers to the component within the signal or background, and can also be GLB_ALL.
+The function may return the rates with (GLB_W_COEFF) or without (GLB_W_COEFF) overall efficiency coefficient, as it is specified by coeffi.
+In addition, it may contain the post-smearing efficiencies (set effi to GLB_W_EFF or GLB_WO_EFF), and the post-smearing backgrounds (set bgi to GLB_W_BG or GLB_WO_BG).
+The pre-smearing efficiencies and backgrounds cannot be accessed at the rule level.
 The return value is 0 if successful, and -1 if unsuccessful.